forthtemple/openworlddart/readme.md

-   -custom triggers eg trigger for when an npc dies selection system so can select an item usage of delays eg have actor jump, then 5 seconds later play laugh sound
+   -custom triggers eg trigger for when an npc dies selection system so can select an item usage of delays eg have actor jump, then 5 seconds later play laugh sound rooms where define an area for a room and
+    can trigger entry and exit of room eg have butcher say hello when someone enters room sound eg sound fo a smithy when enter indoors when indoors then not effected by rain maps where just specify two points on a map ie pixel pos and world pos and can tranlate your position onto map -multipel maps and will choose the one at end so can have maps eg for a city and a global map -exmaples of display of maps in two demos music where cna specify mutple tunes that play with a random probability

 A minimalistic framework to make it easier creating an multi user open world with threejs for both smartphones and desktops